 - breathing in cold, dry air

-You should always be sure to seek immediate emergency medical treatment if you experience any of the following symptoms during your asthma attack:
+You should always be sure to seek immediate emergency medical treatment if you experience any of the following symptoms during an asthma attack:

 - your symptoms continue to get worse even after treatment